Updated for 2017!

-If you are planning a vacation, it will probably be one of the more expensive things you budgeting for during the year.
-Some people plan and save for Disney vacations for years, weighing accommodation options, scheduling the entire trip around Free Dining, etc. Not everyone stays in a Deluxe Disney Resort, because not everyone can afford it.
-If you are sweating over the money it will take to get to Disney, then chances are, you are probably on a tight budget that may barely include Value Resort accommodations.
+If you’re planning a vacation, it will probably be one of the more expensive things you budget for throughout the year.
+Some people plan and save for Disney vacations literally for years, weighing accommodation options, scheduling the entire trip around Free Dining, etc. Not everyone stays in a Deluxe Disney Resort, because not everyone can afford it.
+If you are sweating over the money it will take to get to Orlando, then chances are, you are probably on a tight budget that may barely include Value Resort accommodations.

 My family pulled up to an inexpensive hotel in Orlando several years ago to groans and cries from my children, “We can’t be staying here!”
 While I was not planning to spend a lot of time in the hotel room, I still didn’t take this accommodations-mutiny well.
 “You’re on vacation, and lots of people are not.
 Just be glad you’re here,” I growled, wondering what sort of ingrates I was raising.

-This goes beyond how some people are not taking a vacation to Orlando now.
+This goes beyond how some people are not taking a vacation right now.
 Some people have never been on vacation to Disney, and many people never will.
 Disney vacations are fabulous and incredible and yet insanely expensive.
-There are life skills you can teach your children before and while you’re on a Disney vacation.
+There are life skills you can teach your kids before and while you’re on a Disney vacation.

 Today’s life lesson with a Disney Twist is to be appreciative.

 As a public high school teacher, I work with over 250 students each year.
-When I ask them to raise their hand if they have ever been to Disney World or Disneyland, the total is about 5%.
-It is certainly not my imagination that there is a look of envy toward those kids who have.
+When I ask them to raise their hands if they’ve ever been to Disney World or Disneyland, the total is about 5%.
+It is certainly not my imagination that there are looks of envy toward those kids who have.
 When I ask my pre-teen sons how many of their friends ever mention going to Disney, the answer through the years has been a small handful.

 It doesn’t have to be new or crazy expensive to be nice.

 Bought your souvenirs at the Wal-mart in Kissimmee?
 At least you have the t-shirt.
-Ordered your trading pins off eBay, and these aren’t as adorable or shiny as the pins in the gift shops?
-This is just motivation to trade the cheap pins more often.
+Ordered your Mickey hat off eBay?
+At least you are wearing one.
 Ate a sandwich on a bench for lunch?
-Now you may have enough money for a nice sit-down meal for dinner.
+Now you may have saved enough money for a nice sit-down meal.

 Have to wait in long lines?
 At least there is a ride at the end of the line.

 Have to wait for the next monorail?
-At least there is one just 5 minutes behind that one.
+At least there is one just five minutes behind that one.

 You are at Disney, which makes all the simple things seem all the more magical.